 Before beginning my PhD.
 I have worked as an associate, analyst and researcher internationally:

-In my work I aim to follow and honour Ojibwe seven Grandfather's Teachings
+I aim to follow and learn from the Ojibwe Seven Grandfather's Teachings

 Ph.D.
 Candidate in Human Geography.
 Queens University 2019-Present: Kingston, Ontario